Mastering Two-Digit Addition with Regrouping: A thorough look

 - Number Lines: A number line can help visualize the jumps involved in addition.
 Jumping from 28 to 38 (adding 10), and then another 5, helps students understand the addition process more intuitively.

 - Finger Counting (for smaller numbers): For students still developing their number sense, using fingers can assist in counting the ones.
-However, encourage them to transition to more efficient methods as their understanding grows.
+That said, encourage them to transition to more efficient methods as their understanding grows.

 Addressing Common Mistakes and Challenges